powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

 is being performed on one side, workers could cover the other side with an insulating blanket.

+The option "Connect phases together" connects the phase of the worked cable to help evaluate touch voltages once the phases have been joined back together.

 This app only models one induction hazard.
 Another scenario that can cause touch potentials is a ground potential rise in the substation.
 This can happen for a high-side fault or for a fault on another distribution circuit not along the worked cable.
-Protection approaches identified here are appropriate protections against touch voltages transfered from a substation ground potential rise.
+Protection approaches identified here are appropriate protections against touch voltages transferred from a substation ground potential rise.
 Another hazard for underground workers is inadvertent energization.
 That is difficult to protect against in underground work without fully-rated insulation.